ubernostrum/django-contact-form/docs/forms.rst

     this form to provide basic contact functionality; it will collect name, email address and message.

-    The ContactForm view included in this application knows how to work with this form and can handle many types of subclasses as well (see below for a discussion of the important points), so in many cases it will be all that you need.
-If you'd like to use this form or a subclass of it from one of your own views, just do the
+    The :class:`~contact_form.views.ContactFormView` included in this
-    following:
+    application knows how to work with this form and can handle many types of subclasses as well (see below for a discussion of the important points), so in many cases it will be all that you need.
+If you'd like to use this form or a subclass of it from one of your own views, just do the following:

     1. When you instantiate the form, pass the current ``HttpRequest`` object to the constructor as the keyword argument ``request``;